coleifer/peewee/docs/peewee/quickstart.rst

     >>> grandma.save()  # Update grandma's name in the database.
     1

 Now we have stored 3 people in the database.
 Let's give them some pets.
-Grandma doesn't like animals in the house, so she won't have any, but Herb has a lot of pets:
+Grandma doesn't like animals in the house, so she won't have any, but Herb is an animal lover:

 .. code-block:: pycon